0xNineteen/blog.md/contents/eth-state/index.md

 ## 3) processing a new transaction

 the key to processing a transaction is to:
-  1) lookup previous account state
+  1) lookup previous account state + find the account
-  1) modify the account
-  2) generate the new account hash
+  1) modify the account + compute the new hash
   3) modify the list of account hashes (to include the new account's hash)
   4) generate a new state root (from the new list of account hashes)
   5) store the account + new state root in the db